enmasseio/evejs/README.md

 ### Configuration

 Evejs has a default [`ServiceManager`](#servicemanager) loaded at `eve.system`.
-By default, a `LocalTransport` is loaded in the service manager, allowing local agents to communicate with each other without need for additional configuration.
+By default, a `LocalTransport` is loaded in the service manager, allowing local agents to communicate with each other without need for additional configuration, and a timer is configured, running in real-time.

 The default service manager can be configured like